In 2008, the project was founded to heed the marist call "to look at the world through the eyes of a poor child"

 When challenged in 2007, Sacred Heart College started a process of dialogue and exploration in its local community to see who and where were the disadvantaged children of the modern day in their neighbourhood.
 After wide ranging discussions and consultation the answer was clear, the most disadvantaged children in Sacred Heart College’s neighbourhood were refugee and asylum seeker children.
 These children were (and still are) living in conditions of great poverty and exclusion in the nearby suburbs of Yeoville, Bertrams, Bezhuidenhout Valley, Hillbrow, Berea, Lorentzville, Observatory and Bellevue.
 These are inner city suburbs which experienced significant urban decay and have been sites of significant xenophobic violence during attacks on foreign residents.

 Sacred Heart College soon learned about the challenges facing these children in accessing an education.
 Xenophobia, resource shortages, pressure on the local education system, difficulty in obtaining identification and immigration documentation and poverty meant that many refugee and asylum seeking children were denied access to local schools, despite the Government of South Africa’s international and domestic commitments to provide access to education for these children.
-For more information on these challenges, please see our ‘Learn’ pages.
-And so the Three2Six Refugee Children’s Education Project was developed.

 In 2008, the project expanded and opened two new classes on a new campus, hosted by Observatory Girls’ Primary School.
 In 2016, the project opened a third campus at Holy Family College in Parktown, with a view to offering four classes there by 2018.